-Get ready for a blockbuster outdoor art exhibition, when CHIHULY opens at The New York Botanical Garden on April 22nd.
-Nearly two dozen amazing glass installations by world-renowned artist Dale Chihuly will be on view at NYBG, through mid-October.
+NYC gets another blockbuster art exhibition with the opening of CHIHULY at The New York Botanical Garden on April 22nd.
+Nearly two dozen amazing glass installations by world-renowned artist Dale Chihuly will be on view at NYBG, through the end of October 2017.
 Many of the pieces were designed specifically for NYBG.

 The photo above is from the visit by NYC ON THE CHEAP editor Evelyn Kanter to the Chihuly exhibit at the Denver Botanical Garden a couple of years ago.
 The boat filled with glass balls is also at the NY Botanical Garden exhibit.